arYonefO/hunter/README.md

  - Maintain geospatial accuracy to 90% that a point falls within 500 yards of it's actual location (Very difficult to verify and very dependent on externalities)

 ### Priority:
- - Make the images flexible?
  - Load data up to AWS and point heroku deploy to it
+ - Add some more mobile friendly stylings

 ### Things to get back to:
  - randomise pretty line, for both instances